Darjeeling: Utilities

 As of 2020, every day 30 metric tonnes of solid waste are generated in Darjeeling, and during the peak tourist seasons, the amount goes up to 50 metric tonnes.
 Bulk waste, which is chiefly produced in residential areas, markets and hotels, is deposited in common dumping areas from which it is taken in tractor-trailers to dumping grounds.
-Open dumping, which is the disposal of waste in sites not designed for waste management, is commonly practiced, and has created economic and social tensions in Darjeeling.
+Open dumping, which is the disposal of waste in sites not designed for waste management, is commonly practised, and has created economic and social tensions in Darjeeling.

 In 1897 Darjeeling became the first town in India to be supplied by hydroelectricity, which was generated at the nearby Sidrapong Hydel Power Station; it was primarily for use in street lighting and private houses.
 (Note: "Crompton helped Darjeeling to earn the distinction of possessing India's first water-turbine-driven hydroelectric generating station.
 The power station was situated at Sidrapong (1897) and at the heart of this were two turbo-dynamos of 100 HP each situated between the hospital and the Kotwalla jhora (spring), about 3 miles from the town and 3,500 feet lower.
 The plant was intended primarily for street lighting and private houses.")
 Today, electricity is supplied by the West Bengal State Electricity Board from other locations.